Pakistani parties agree on coalition excluding Imran Khan - ExBulletin

 Pakistani parties agree on coalition excluding Imran Khan

+Shehbaz Sharif, former Pakistani Prime Minister and leader of the Pakistan Muslim League-Nawaz (PML-N) party, speaks during a press conference in Lahore, February 13, 2024.
+Photo AFP.

-Pakistan's two main political parties that joined forces to oust Imran Khan as prime minister in 2022 announced on Tuesday that they would form a new coalition to rule the country, after last week's elections failed. failed to produce a decisive winner.
+Pakistan's two main political parties that joined forces to oust Imran Khan as prime minister in 2022 announced on Tuesday that they would form a new coalition to rule the country, after last week's elections failed. allowed to choose a decisive winner.

 As the military-backed Pakistan Muslim League-Nawaz (PML-N) falls short of votes to win a ruling majority, it has said it is joining forces with the Pakistan People's Party (PPP) as well as 'to a handful of small parties to form the next government. .

-Khan's loyalists, imprisoned on corruption charges, won the largest number of seats from independent candidates in Thursday's election.
+Imran Khan's loyalists, jailed for corruption, won the largest number of seats from independent candidates in Thursday's elections.

 “The parties present here represent almost two-thirds of the House that was elected,” said PML-N Speaker Shehbaz Sharif, alongside leaders of the PPP and two other groups, and representatives of two other groups.